 The USDA’s Coronavirus Food Assistance Program (CFAP) provides direct payments to farmers affected by the coronavirus based on national price declines for specific commodities.
-Applications open Tuesday, May 26, 2020.
-The $16 billion currently allocated to this program is expected to go quickly.
+Apply by September 11, 2020.

 Because CFAP was designed for larger, less diversified operations, Pasa is working hard to advocate for the next round of federal funding to prioritize diversified farms.
 Join our email list to learn about updates and opportunities to help us advocate for diversified farms.